Red Cross says aiming for Yemen aid flights over next 2 days

 The second, carrying medical aid and other equipment including tents and generators, is being prepared in Geneva and will fly to Yemen on Thursday, she said.

-Feghali said the Red Cross was still trying to get clearance for a boat to bring a team of surgeons from the ICRC and the humanitarian group Medecins Sans Frontieres to Aden from Djibouti.
+Feghali said the Red Cross was still trying to get clearance for a boat to bring a team of surgeons from the ICRC and the medical aid group Medecins Sans Frontieres to Aden from Djibouti.

 The Iranian-allied Houthis control the capital Yemen and launched an assault on the southern city of Aden in March.